linuxlefty/LinuxLefty-Theme/index.md

 Bring your words to life with post images.
 Post images appear above post content and leverage Hugo's inbuilt [Image Processing](https://gohugo.io/content-management/image-processing/) to enable automatic cropping and image positioning.

-Because post images are often one of the first things users often see when visiting your site After Dark take some extra steps to load them in a performant manner.
-Techniques used include <abbr title="Low-Quality Image Placeholders">LQIP</abbr>, [Lazy Loading](#lazy-loading) and responsive images using the `srcset` and `sizes` attributes.
+Because post images are often one of the first things users see when visiting your site After Dark take some extra steps to load them in a performant manner.
+Techniques used include [Low-Quality Image Placeholders](https://www.afasterweb.com/2016/08/31/low-quality-blur-in/), [Lazy Loading](#lazy-loading) and responsive images using the `srcset` and `sizes` attributes.

 Using post images requires some opinion with regard to the structure of your content.
 To create a post with a post image you must: